bit-docs/bit-docs/README.md

 #### Finder

-Plugins that hook into the `finder` handler affect how bit-docs searches for source files.
+Plugins that hook into the `finder` handler affect how bit-docs searches for source-files.

 The default finder supports glob syntax, and should be sufficient for most use-cases: